 “So, what’s your answer?”
 Ehlo said, his voice calm and patient.
 It was an indication that he knew she was already under pressure.
 He didn’t need to apply more with his words.

 “Ehlo, get up….”
 Angela blurted out, her full panic mode now in place.
 She turned to Wallace when Ehlo didn’t respond.
 “You’re in on this?”

 Wallace shrugged, still not answering.
 He was so enjoying the show.
-Angela had no choice but returning her attention on Ehlo.
+Angela had no choice but returning her attention to Ehlo.
 He was still smiling patiently up at her.

 “I know you hate crowds and pressures,” Ehlo said, his voice sincere, no hints of jokes whatsoever.
 It was another indication that he wasn’t pulling one of his schemes again.
 “But I feel like having Huo here as a witness would mean that I can’t back out of my promises.”

 Angela was moved to tears by then.
 Whether it was from Ehlo’s latest words or not, both guys weren’t sure.
 All they know was to wait for Angela’s answer.
 She finally nodded her head after what seemed like Ehlo could already get a Charlie Horse for his Charlie Horse.
 However, it only seemed that way because the stake was too high.
 In actuality, it had only been five minutes.

 “Does that mean….?”
 Ehlo asked, wanting to be sure of the answer.

 “Yes,” Angela answered and nodded her head again, confirming her previous response.

 By then, Wallace had to step over and helped Ehlo up as well.
 After that, he stepped back to his spot and watched as Ehlo placed a simplistic yet unique ring on Angela’s finger.

 “You just missed one of the most eventful moments in your sister’s life,” Wallace said as he saw Nic coming toward their direction.